My mums zaatar chicken is unrivalled in its deliciousness because her recipe brings out the tanginess of the zaatar without scorching it.

 -

-Add 1 full teaspoon of salt, lemon juice, 7 spice, turmeric, sumac and black pepper to the onion garlic mix along with a good drizzle of regular olive oil
+Add the salt, lemon juice, 7 spice, turmeric, sumac and black pepper to the onion garlic mix along with a good drizzle of mild olive oil

 -

-Wash the chicken and season with salt and pepper before adding to the marinade.
-Rub the marinade in the chicken well and under the skin too
+Wash the chicken and add to the bowl, massaging the marinade well and rubbing under the skin too

 -